Documentation Boundaries

 - Integrations is safe at a category level, but preview-mode and env-specific details are internal.

-- Product is mostly public-safe.
+- Product and Customer Guide are mostly public-safe.

 - Local Development, Deployment & Operations, and Troubleshooting are internal.